Mac Dictation Not Working: 15 Fixes for Voice to Text on Mac

 - Anyone who has had enough of cloud dictation silently failing.

-Step 12: Export and Recover Your Transcription History
+Step 15: Export and Recover Your Mac Dictation History

 - Apple's Dictation doesn't save a transcript history.
 Text goes into whichever field you dictated into, and that's it.
 Mid-session failure means there's nothing to recover from the Dictation feature itself.